deltalicious/Yayay/README.md

 other Fandoms: tally hall, lemon demon, cuphead, Spongebob, TBHK, I have no mouth, portal, mlp, femtanyl, stomach book, that handsome devil, gravity falls, Futurama, disenchantment, vocaloid

+you'll mostly see me in the deltarune zone, Tadc zone or in the bakery

 i will keep editing this from time to time so yah